6 home heating myths that could cost you money this winter

 Whatever the scenario, having your heating on when you aren’t there to benefit is always going to cost you money – you’re much better off setting your timer to come on at certain times only, to make sure that your house is warm by the time you get home.

-Alternatively, you could pick up a Hive thermostat from Amazon, which conveniently lets you control your home’s central heating (and hot water) from your smartphone.
+Alternatively, you could pick up a Hive thermostat or Google Nest Learning Thermostat from Amazon, which conveniently lets you control your home’s central heating (and hot water) from your smartphone.

 #3 – Keeping hot water on all day saves you money